-One survey, published in the Journal of the American Medical Association, found that one in seven men report low libido, and for women, the figure is even higher - half of British women over 50 said they'd experienced a drop in their sex drive over the last five years.
+A survey published in the Journal of the American Medical Association found that one in seven men report low libido, and for women, the figure is even higher - half of British women over 50 said they'd experienced a drop in their sex drive over the past five years.
 So what can be done to revive flagging interest?
 Here are our top 10 tips to get you going again.

 Just two handfuls a day will pump up a man's sex hormones.
 Research has shown that men who have a diet high in mono-unsaturated fats - found in walnuts, peanuts and almonds - have higher testosterone levels than those who don't.

 To get aroused you need good circulation - that's partly how Viagra works, by relaxing the pelvic area to enhance blood flow.
 Exercise will help keep your blood pumping and if you lose a bit of weight while you're at it, that will also help: a study at Duke University in North Carolina, USA, showed that slimming down makes both men and women more comfortable and enthusiastic in bed.

 And make it cereal, which is a good source of zinc.
 "A deficiency of zinc can impact on your body's production of testosterone, making you feel unenthusiastic," says Dr Sara Brewer, author of Better Sex (Marshall).

 Keep it on

 Building sexual tension gives you a far bigger release when you finally climax, "So rather than peeling off all your clothes before having sex in the bedroom, try some heavy petting with your clothes on - in the kitchen, the hallway or even the garden shed," says psychosexual therapist Vicki Ford.
 "It might feel daft at first, when you could just go to the bedroom, but changing the location of where you get aroused can trigger new desires and emotions."